Rayy1704/cuda-accelerated-blockchain/README.md

 ## Low-Level Optimization Glossary

 We meticulously utilized specific CUDA keywords and hardware-aware primitives to extract maximum performance from the RTX A2000 hardware:
+* **`cudaStream_t`**: Used to launch the Proof-of-Work kernel asynchronously.
+This decoupled the GPU from the CPU, allowing the host to remain highly responsive to HTTP network updates while mining.
+* **`cudaHostAllocMapped`**: Allocated "Zero-Copy" mapped memory for the abort flags.
+This created a direct bridge over the PCIe bus, allowing the CPU to instantly terminate the mining kernel without invoking a blocking `cudaMemcpy`.
+* **`volatile`**: Applied to the interrupt pointers passed to the kernel, forcing the GPU to bypass its internal L1/L2 cache and read the abort status directly from the physical mapped RAM every iteration.
 * **`__constant__`**: Allocated in the constant cache for block headers and SHA-256 constants, ensuring identical data is broadcast to all threads at once.
 * **`__restrict__`**: A pointer decoration that guarantees no memory aliasing, enabling the compiler to use specialized load instructions.
 * **`__launch_bounds__(256)`**: A kernel-level hint that informs the compiler of the exact thread count, allowing for optimized register allocation per multiprocessor.